PecPocket/PecPocket/backend/Backend Documentation.md

     body -
     {
     "SID" : sid,
-    "password" : "pwd"
+    "Password" : "pwd"
     }
-    pwd is the password of the given sid
+    pwd is the Password of the given sid

     returns -
     i.
 If no such sign up exists